loopdash/loopdash/src/glossary/seo.md

 title: SEO - Loopdash
 h1: SEO
 h2: What does it mean?
-summary: SEO is the process of optimizing a website's content and structure to improve its visibility and ranking on search engines, and can be achieved through various plugins and techniques in Wordpress.
+description: SEO is the process of optimizing a website's content and structure to improve its visibility and ranking on search engines, and can be achieved through various plugins and techniques in Wordpress.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly